The annual MCS Beach Clean, or Great British Beach Clean to give it the current name, is run by the Marine Conservation Society (MCS).

 Please REGISTER to attend the Annual MCS Beach Clean at Cleveleys

-It’s important that you add your name to the MCS list of volunteers because they use the number of people who take part as statistics in their campaigns.
+It’s important that you register with the MCS because they use the number of people who take part as statistics in their campaigns.

 Please wear suitable footwear, and dress according to the weather (sunscreen/warm clothes/waterproofs etc).
 All equipment will be provided.

-The community group cleans the shingle beach between the end of the new promenade and Rossall School every four weeks.
-Once a year they host a Sunday clean-up as part of the national Marine Conservation Society (MCS) Great British Beach Clean event.
+This community group cleans the shingle beach between the end of the new promenade and Rossall School every four weeks.
+Once a year they host a Sunday clean-up as part of the national Marine Conservation Society (MCS) Great British Beach Clean.

 Brilliant Beach Cleaning Result!